 Dietary Transformation Stories: Several students have shared their personal experiences of overcoming deficiencies through changes in their diet.
 One such story involved a teenager who struggled with fatigue and poor concentration until, after learning about vitamin B deficiency diseases list and vitamin C deficiency diseases list, they started eating a more balanced diet.
 This change not only improved their health but also boosted their academic performance and overall confidence.

-1. What are deficiency diseases?
+1. What exactly is a deficiency disease?